sane/sails-hook-jsonapi/README.md

 ### Known Limitations

-This is still a project-in-work.
+This is unfinished.
 So far, the following are not yet implemented:

 - [ ] Included request parameter handling (400 response if present)
 - [ ] Links